munificent/dep-interface-libraries/Proposal.md

 configuration-specific functions.

-It even lets us define classes that *appear* to be configuration-specific by either using a factory constructor that calls a configuration-specific factory
+It even lets us define classes that *appear* to be configuration-specific by using a factory constructor that calls a configuration-specific factory
 function:

 ```dart